Building brand authority for SEO – a framework

 They date back to the Panda and Hummingbird updates and Google announcing the Knowledge Graph in 2012.
 SEOs like Dixon Jones have been educating about these concepts for a long time.

-I feel like entity SEO is entering its buzzword era, with some SEOs jumping the bandwagon, using the term to deliberately overcomplicate things and make them appear more knowledgeable.
+I feel like entity SEO is entering its buzzword era, with some SEOs jumping on the bandwagon, using the term to deliberately overcomplicate things.
+There has subsequently been a lot of talk about the abstract concept and less about practical, useful tactics.

 Before trying to figure out which of the words on your pages are entities and how they might be vectorized by machines, just try the following approach.